polytechnice-si/DEPRECATED-5A-SOA1/flows/README.md

   1. Call the UUID generator (Restful service) to obtain an UUID associated to the current Person
   2. Based on the income of this person:
-    * if the income is greater than 42,000Kr, use the `complex` computation method
+    * if the income is greater than 42,000Kr, use the `complex` computation method to obtain a `TaxForm`
-    * if the income is lesser than 42,000Kr and positive, use the `simple` computation method
+    * if the income is lesser than 42,000Kr (and positive), use the `simple` computation method to obtain a `TaxForm`
     * if the income is negative, identify an issue with this citizen (e.g., log it)
   3. In parallel:
-    * Write the letter to be sent to the tax payer by snail mail
+    * Write the letter to be sent to the tax payer by snail mail using the `Person` and the `TaxForm` data
-    * trigger an integration flow that will store the amount of tax to be paid in the system
+    * Trigger an integration flow that will store the amount of tax to be paid in the system

 Using the EIP graphical language, this flow is modeled as the following:
 ![](https://raw.githubusercontent.com/polytechnice-si/5A-2015-SOA-1/develop/flows/docs/handleACitizen.png)